-- the nature of the structured products being invested into and the effects any events or barriers that may form part of the key features of such products, would have on the investment if and when such events occur as already detailed above;

-- the potential rate of returns as indicative of the level of risk being taken; - the level of risks ultimately exposed to in the respective product and in the overall portfolio composition; and - not the least, the issuer/counterparty risk being taken.
+- the nature of the structured products being invested into and the effects any events or barriers that may form part of the key features of such products, would have on the investment if and when such events occur as already detailed above; - the potential rate of returns as indicative of the level of risk being taken; - the level of risks ultimately exposed to in the respective product and in the overall portfolio composition; and - not the least, the issuer/counterparty risk being taken.

-The extent of losses experienced on the capital of the Complainant's portfolio is in itself indicative of the failure in adherence with the applicable conditions on diversification and avoidance of excessive exposures.
+The extent of losses experienced on the capital of the Complainant's portfolio, as indicated by MPM itself, is in itself indicative of the failure in adherence with the applicable conditions on diversification and avoidance of excessive exposures.
 Otherwise, material losses, which are reasonably not expected to occur in a pension product whose scope is to provide for retirement benefits, would have not occurred.

-Apart from the fact that no sensible rationale has emerged for limiting the composition of the pension portfolio solely to structured products, no adequate and sufficient comfort has either emerged that such composition reflected the prudence expected in the structuring and composition of a pension portfolio.
-Neither that the allocations were in the best interests of the Complainant despite her risk profile.
+Apart from the fact that no sensible rationale has emerged for limiting the composition of the pension portfolio solely and/or predominantly to structured products, no adequate and sufficient comfort has either emerged that such composition reflected the prudence expected in the structuring and composition of a pension portfolio.
+Neither that the allocations were in the best interests of the Complainant despite his selected risk profile.

-In the circumstance where the portfolio of the Complainant was solely invested in structured products with a high level of exposure to single issuer/s, and for the reasons amply explained above, the Arbiter does not consider that there was proper diversification nor that the portfolio was at all times 'invested in order to ensure the security quality, liquidity and profitability of the portfolio as a whole'.
-To and 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'.
+In the circumstance where the portfolio of the Complainant was at times solely and/or predominantly invested in structured products with a high level of exposure to single issuer/s, and for the reasons amply explained above, the Arbiter does not consider that there was proper diversification nor that the portfolio was at all times 'invested in order to ensure the security quality, liquidity and profitability of the portfolio as a whole' and 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'.